kmewrd/frontend-mod-1-prework/finalPrep/README.md

 What is your plan and how are you going to hold yourself to it?
 Specifically...
 - What are you going to work on?
-[Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+[Resources here](https://github.com/turingschool-examples/fe-m1-practice) I am going to work on reviewing the last two sections of Mod 1 Prework, which are the sections that took the most time for me.
+I will work specifically on functions, classes, and methods.
 - What days are you going to work?
+I won't be starting Mod 1 until November so I have about 7 weeks until the start date.
+(I took an earlier Mod 0 so that I wouldn't be doing Mod 0 while also working on a fundraiser for my current job.)
+I will probably spend at least 2 hours every weekend between now and Mod 1 working on review and practice exercises.
+For the last 2 weeks before starting Mod 1, I will dedicate significantly more time to studying and review.
+Specifically, 4+ hours every weekday.
+(This equates to about 40 hours of time studying.)
 - What times on those days are you going to work?
+On Sundays, probably between 2pm and 4pm.
+On weekdays, probably 10am to noon and then 2pm to 4pm.
 - Where you going to be sitting/standing as you do this?
+Sitting.
+I'd love to get a standing desk eventually, but I don't have one right now.
 - Where are you documenting this plan?
 Google Calendar, calendar on your wall, your journal?
+Google Calendar.
 - Do any stakeholders in your life know about this plan?
 (The answer needs to be yes by the time you answer this...)
+Yes, my partner.
 - What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
 (Hint, block time on the calendar for them!)
+My birthday is the first day of Mod 1.
+I might have a small get together the week before.
+My dog and partner are important to me, so I will probably block time off on the calendar to take her to the park and spend uninterrupted time with my partner.

 ## Extensions
 Check out our thoughts on [extension activities](https://mod0.turing.io/prework/extensions) if you find yourself with some extra time before starting Mod 1!